 However, with 2 days in New York, you’re able to at least sample this iconic city, which is the setting of so many movies and television shows, and is the concrete jungle of entrepreneur dreams.

 Don’t run around trying to see everything.
 Make a list of your top ten sights and move on from there.
+Pack a good guide book to keep you on track.
 After all, you want some free time in your itinerary.
 Running from place to place isn’t fun.

 How to Get to New York City